 We aim to build a highly interdisciplinary and collaborative lab, and are committed to provide a supportive environment for lab members to achieve scientific excellence and gain expertise in both computational and experimental skills.
-The lab space is centrally located in the Washington Square campus of NYU, in a recently renovated building that houses the Center for Genomics and Systems Biology.
+The lab space is centrally located in the Washington Square campus of NYU at the Center for Genomics and Systems Biology.

 For people in the EU, click here for information on your privacy rights under GDPR: www.nyu.edu/it/gdpr